Day 338: Cabanaconde, Peru

 But then realized I really wasn’t having fun, at the end I wouldn’t remember conquering a great challenge but simply being miserable for a long time.

 It wasn’t me.
 I’m not a hiker.
-I wasn’t enjoying this, I was pushing myself because I thought I should.
+I wasn’t enjoying this.
+I didn’t even know what to wear hiking, how could I do this trek?
+I was pushing myself because I thought I should.

 I told them I was turning around.